jmonlong/manu-vggafannot/manuscript.md

 The `odgi` toolkit offers visualizations that scale better to larger graphs and annotations[@odgi].
 The pangenome is, for example, linearized using an 1D layout[@layout] and annotations displayed on top of the graph as an array/heatmap.
 Of note, `odgi` implemented two options to add annotations from external BED files: one to convert annotations to a CSV file to help color nodes in Bandage, another by injecting new paths into a graph before visualization.
+One limitation to injecting new paths into a pangenome is that paths must then start at the beginning of a node as we cannot provide an *offset* value to specify the base at which a path must start.

 There is a dire need for a format supporting annotations in the pangenome and that can is easy to create, index and query.
 As demonstrated by the success of the BED, GFF or VCF formats, it could help the critical exchange of (pan)genomic information, and allow pangenomic tools access additional information in the pangenomic space.